Ovyerus/bandsnatch/README.md

 The most basic usage is along the lines of
-`bandsnatch run -f <format> <username>`, as it will try to automatically fetch cookies from a local `cookies.json` or from Firefox (TODO).
+`bandsnatch run -f <format> <username>`, as it will try to automatically fetch cookies from a local `cookies.json`<!-- or from Firefox (TODO)-->.
 But if this fails you can provide the `-c` option with a path to a cookies file to use.

 For more advanced usage, you can run `bandsnatch run -h` to get output similar to the following.